onap/integration-devtool/docs/source/features/consuming_scripts.rst

 Lastly, every script has defined a initialization function with *init_* as prefix.
 This function is the starting point to provision the chosen ONAP service.
-This example uses the *init_aai* function to provision a AAI Developement environment.
+This example uses the *init_aai* function to provision a AAI Development environment.

 .. note::